Dr. Willingham specializes in the management of gastrointestinal malignancies such as esophageal, gastric, duodenal, and pancreatic tumors.

 - Emory University School of Medicine

 - Director of Endoscopy, Division of Digestive Disease

 - Discovery and Developmental Therapeutics

-Dr. Willingham is a member of the American College of Physicians, the American Gastrointestinal Association, the American College of Gastroenterology, and the American Society of Gastrointestinal Endoscopy.
-In 2016, he was named president of the Georgia Gastroenterology and Endoscopic Society.
+Dr. Willingham is a member of Developmental Therapeutics Research Program at Winship Cancer Institute.
+He holds professional memberships with American College of Physicians, American Gastrointestinal Association, American College of Gastroenterology, and American Society of Gastrointestinal Endoscopy.
+In 2016, he served as president of the Georgia Gastroenterology and Endoscopic Society.